vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

  terms: {
   newMarket: {
    changes: {
-    // DEPRECATED: Use liquidity SLA parameters instead.
-    // Percentage move up and down from the mid price which specifies the range of
-    lpPriceRange: "10",

     // Linear slippage factor is used to cap the slippage component of maintenance margin - it is applied to the slippage volume.
     linearSlippageFactor: 0.001,